Physical unknowables: Rise and fall of determinism

-The last quarter of the twentieth century saw the rise of yet another form of physical indeterminism, originating in Poincar\'e's aforementioned discovery of instabilities of the motion of classical bodies~\cite{poincare14,Diacu96-ce} against variations of initial conditions.
-This scenario of {\em deterministic chaos} resulted in a plethora of claims regarding indeterminism which resonated well in a general public susceptible to fables and fairy tales~\cite{bricmont}.
+The last quarter of the twentieth century saw the rise of yet another form of physical indeterminism, originating in Poincar\'e's aforementioned discovery of instabilities of the motion of classical bodies against variations of initial conditions \citep{Campbell-1882,poincare14,Diacu96-ce}.
+This scenario of {\em deterministic chaos} resulted in a plethora of claims regarding indeterminism that resonated with a general public susceptible to fables and fairy tales \citep{bricmont}.

-In parallel, G\"odel's incompleteness theorems~\cite{godel1,tarski:32,davis-58,davis,smullyan-92}, as well as related findings in the computer sciences~\cite{turing-36,chaitin3,calude:02,gruenwald-vitanyi} put an end to Hilbert's program of finding a finite axiom system for all of mathematics, as well as established formal bounds on provability, predictability and induction.
+In parallel, G\"odel's incompleteness theorems \citep{godel1,tarski:32,davis-58,davis,smullyan-92}, as well as related findings in the computer sciences \citep{turing-36,chaitin3,calude:02,gruenwald-vitanyi}, put an end to Hilbert's program of finding a finite axiom system for all mathematics.
+G\"odel's incompleteness theorems also established formal bounds on provability, predictability, and induction.
+(The incompleteness theorems also put an end to philosophical contentions expressed by \citet[101]{schlick-35} that, beyond epistemic unknowables and the ``essential incompetence of human knowledge,'' there is ``not a single real question for which it would be {\em logically} impossible to find a solution.'')

-Physical indeterminism can neither be proved, nor can there be given any reasonable criterion for its falsification.
+Alas, just like determinism, physical indeterminism cannot be proved, nor can there be given any reasonable criterion for its falsification.
 After all, how can one check against all laws and find none applicable?
-Unless one is willing to denote any system whose laws are currently unknown or whose behavior is hard to predict with present techniques as ``indeterministic,'' there is no scientific substance to such absolute claims; in particular if one takes into account the bounds imposed by the theory of recursive functions discussed below.
-So, just as in the deterministic case, one is again inclined to accept this position as conjectural.
+Unless one is willing to denote any system whose laws are currently unknown or whose behavior is hard to predict with present techniques as indeterministic, there is no scientific substance to such absolute claims, especially if one takes into account the bounds imposed by the theory of recursive functions discussed later.
+So, just as in the deterministic case, this position should be considered conjectural.

-In discussing the present status of physical (in)determinism, we shall first consider provable unknowables through reduction to incompleteness theorems of recursion theory, then discuss classical deterministic chaos, and finally deal with the three types of quantum indeterminism: the occurrence of certain single events, complementarity and value indefiniteness.
-The latter irreducible quantum unknowables are not commonly accepted by the entire community of physicists; a minority is still hoping for a more complete quantum theory than the present statistical theory.
+In discussing the present status of physical (in)determinism, we shall first consider provable unknowables through reduction to incompleteness theorems of recursion theory, then discuss classical deterministic chaos, and finally deal with the three types of quantum indeterminism: the occurrence of certain single events, complementarity, and value indefiniteness.
+The latter quantum unknowables are not commonly accepted by the entire community of physicists; a minority is still hoping for a more complete quantum theory than the present statistical theory.